 Note!
 This feature is very powerful, so it should always be used with caution.
 Please observe the displayed warnings.

-Under Control Panel→ Devices→ Details, from version 9.7 of Cortado Server and Cortado MDM, you will see a reminder whenever an update is available for a device (example for Cortado MDM):
+Under Administration→ Devices→ Details, from version 9.7 of Cortado Server and Cortado MDM, you will see a reminder whenever an update is available for a device (example for Cortado MDM):

-Now, under Control Panel→ Policies, you can also force the available updates to be installed on the users’ devices.
+Now, under Administration→ Policies, you can also force the available updates to be installed on the users’ devices.

-- Click on the Plus icon to add a new policy.
+- Click on the plus button to create a new Policy (arrow in illus.).

 - Start hour (UTC): Enter the time here that you want the update window to open.
 If, for example, you select the number 17, the update window will start at 17:00 (UTC).

 - End hour (UTC): Enter the time here that you want the update window to close.
 If, for example, you select the number 22, the update window will close at 22:00 (UTC).
 After that, the devices will no longer be prompted to install the update.

 - Delay days: Specify here the number of days the forcing of the update ought to be postponed.
 If you select 2, for example, then 2 days after a new update becomes available, it will be forced in the defined update window.

 Note!
 Force automatic OS Updates forces an update when one is available for the corresponding device class.
 A confirmation from the end user is not requested.
 The update is downloaded and then installed.

 - Now select the new policy (left arrow in illus.) click on Assign (right arrow in illus.) to assign it to the desired users/groups/devices.